 At Shelander Law Offices, our team understands that many of our clients dealing with probate issues are not only trying to navigate this legal process but also dealing with the death of a loved one.
 That is why we bring dedicated, knowledgeable, and compassionate counsel to our probate clients.
 With our skilled Beaumont probate lawyers on their side, these individuals and families can rest assured that this process will be resolved as swiftly and favorably as possible.

 You do not have to face the probate process alone.
 Contact our offices today to request a free initial case evaluation.

-The Different Forms of Probate in Texas
+What are the Different Forms of Probate in Texas?

 There are various forms of probate an executor of a will could submit to following the death of a loved one.
 Knowing which one is right for the estate in question may take some legal guidance.

 The different forms of probate in Texas include: